swaywm/sway/ISSUE_TEMPLATE.md

 * Sway Version:

-Obtain a debug log like so:
+Obtain a debug log by running the following command from a TTY:

     sway -d 2> ~/sway.log